ericzrinsky/discogs/case_study.md

 ![Spotify For Developers - Create A Client ID](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i6.png "Step 2")

-After reading the "Developer Terms of Service," "Branding Guidelines," and "Privacy Policy," click the checkboxes next to each item and then click the "Submit" button.
+After reading the "Developer Terms of Service," "Branding Guidelines," and "Privacy Policy" in "Step 3," click the checkboxes next to each item and then click the "Submit" button.

 ![Spotify For Developers - Create A Client ID](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i7.png "Step 3")